flet-dev/website/docs/controls/appbar.md

 ### `color`

-The default [color](/docs/guides/python/colors) for Text and Icons within the app bar.
+The default [color](/docs/guides/python/colors) for `Text` and `Icon` controls within the app bar.
 Default color is defined by current theme.

 ### `elevation`